minprog/programmeren-ki/problems/hangman-classic/hangman.md

 	1. Choose a random dictionary word of the requested length.

-	2. Print out how many guesses the user has remaining, along with any letters the player has guessed and the current blanked-out version of the word.
+	2. Print out how many **wrong** guesses the user has remaining, along with any letters the player has guessed and the current blanked-out version of the word.

 	3. Prompt the user for a single letter guess, reprompting until the user enters a letter that she hasn't guessed yet.
 Make sure that the input is exactly one character long and that it's a letter of the alphabet.